Tucson, Arizona: Downtown and Central Tucson

 The University of Arizona, chartered in 1885, is in midtown and includes Arizona Stadium and McKale Center (named for J.F.
-"Pop" McKale).
+"Pop" McKale, a prominent coach and athletics administrator at the university).

 The historic Tucson High School (designed by Roy Place in 1924) was featured in the 1987 film Can't Buy Me Love.
 The Arizona Inn (built in 1930) and the Tucson Botanical Gardens are also in Central Tucson.

 Tucson's largest park, Reid Park, is in midtown and includes Reid Park Zoo and Hi Corbett Field.
-Speedway Boulevard, a major east–west arterial road in central Tucson, was named the "ugliest street in America" by Life magazine in the early 1970s, quoting Tucson Mayor James Corbett.
+Speedway Boulevard, a major east–west arterial road in central Tucson, was named the "ugliest street in America" by Life in the early 1970s, quoting Tucson Mayor James Corbett.

 In the late 1990s, Speedway Boulevard was awarded "Street of the Year" by Arizona Highways.
-According to David Leighton, historical writer for the Arizona Daily Star newspaper, Speedway Boulevard was named after an historic horse racetrack, known as "The Harlem River Speedway", and more commonly called "The Speedway," in New York City.
-The Tucson street was called "The Speedway," from 1904 to about 1906, when "The" was removed from the title.
+Speedway Boulevard was named after an historic horse racetrack, known as the Harlem River Speedway, and more commonly called "The Speedway", in New York City.
+The Tucson street was called "The Speedway" from 1904 to about 1906, when "The" was removed from the title.

-In the early 21st century, Central Tucson is considered bicycle-friendly.
+As of the early 21st century, Central Tucson is considered bicycle-friendly.
 To the east of the University of Arizona, Third Street is bike-only except for local traffic; it passes by the historic homes of the Sam Hughes neighborhood.
-To the west, E. University Boulevard leads to the Fourth Avenue Shopping District.
-To the North, N. Mountain Avenue has a full bike-only lane for half of the 3.5 mi to the Rillito River Park bike and walk multi-use path.
-To the south, N. Highland Avenue leads to the Barraza-Aviation Parkway bicycle path.
+To the west, East University Boulevard leads to the Fourth Avenue Shopping District.
+To the North, North Mountain Avenue has a full bike-only lane for half of the 3.5 mi to the Rillito River Park bike and walk multi-use path.
+To the south, North Highland Avenue leads to the Barraza-Aviation Parkway bicycle path.

 Southern Tucson

-South Tucson is the name of an independent, incorporated town of 1 sqmi south of downtown, and which is surrounded by the city of Tucson.
-South Tucson has a colorful, dynamic history.
-It was incorporated in 1936 and reincorporated in 1940.
+South Tucson is the name of an independent, incorporated town of 1 sqmi south of downtown.
+It is surrounded by the City of Tucson and was incorporated in 1936 and reincorporated in 1940.

 The population is about 83% Mexican-American and 10% Native American, as residents self-identify in the census.
 South Tucson is widely known for its many Mexican restaurants and architectural styles.
 Bright murals have been painted on some walls, but city policy discourages this and many have been painted over.